thunder-project/thunder-regression/README.md

 the first feature.

 #### `model.betas_and_scores`
 Array of regression coefficients, followed by prediction scores on the fitted data, dimensions `targets x (feature + 1)`.
-If an intercept was fit, it will be the the first feature.
+If an intercept was fit, it will be the first feature.

 #### `model.models`
 Array of individual fitted models, dimensions `1 x targets`.